Recommended Reading

 The Chronic Illness Workbook: Strategies and Solutions for Taking Back Your Life, Patricia Fennell, M.S.W.

-My most frequent recommendation, this is a wonderful workbook that is helpful to use whether you are experiencing the crisis of initial diagnosis or are a long-time survivor of chronic illness.
+This is a practical and wonderful workbook that is helpful to use whether you are experiencing the crisis of initial diagnosis or are a long-time survivor of chronic illness.

 You Don’t Look Sick! : Living Well With Invisible Chronic Illness, Joy H. Selak, Steven S. Overman, MD.
 MPH.